chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/cylindrical-packed-bed/cylindrical-packed-bed.rst

 DEM Parameter File
 -------------------

 All parameter subsections are described in the `parameter section <../../../parameters.html>`_ of the documentation.
 To set-up the cylindrical packed bed case, we first fill the bed with particles.
-We introduce the different sections of the parameter file (``packing-in-cylinder.prm)`` needed to run this simulation.
+We introduce the different sections of the parameter file (``packing-particles.prm``) needed to run this simulation.

 Mesh
 ~~~~~